Battle of Kadesh: Aftermath

 In the eighth and ninth years of his reign, Ramesses extended his military successes.
 This time, he successfully captured the Hittite-ruled cities of Dapur and Tunip, where no Egyptian soldier had been seen since the time of Thutmose III almost 120 years earlier.

 Ramesses's victory proved ephemeral.
 The thin strip of territory pinched between Amurru and Kadesh was not a defensible possession.
 Within a year, it had returned to Hittite control.
 Ramesses had to march against Dapur once more in his tenth year.
 Neither Egypt nor Hatti could decisively defeat the other in the region.

 An official peace treaty with the new Hittite king Hattusili III was signed some 15 years after the Battle of Kadesh, in the 21st year of Ramesses II's reign (1258 BC).
 This concluded the borderland conflicts.
 The treaty was inscribed on a silver tablet, of which a clay copy was found in the Hittite capital Hattusa, now in Turkey, and is on display at the Istanbul Archaeology Museum.
 A large replica hangs on a wall at the headquarters of the United Nations, as the earliest international peace treaty known to historians.
 Its text, in the Hittite version, appears in the links below.
 An Egyptian version survives on papyrus.

 Trevor Bryce states that both sides claimed victory.
 Ramesses got the upper-hand at the end of Kadesh, but failed to retake Amurru and Qadesh which the dispute were about.
-Essentially describing an Egyptian tactical victory at Kadesh's battlefield by preventing the Hittites from defeating the Egyptians, but an Hittite Strategic victory as it kept control over the disputed territory.
+Essentially describing an Egyptian tactical victory at Kadesh's battlefield by preventing the Hittites from defeating the Egyptians, but a Hittite strategic victory as it kept control over the disputed territory.